• Menu

 Afterward, we’ll take a tasting tour in the medina.
 This will be during lunch and may be all you need (and then some!) for a lunchtime meal.

 Tonight dinner is on your own.
-You may not be hungry after the tasting tour but, if you are, you can always grab a bite (or more) to eat at one of the hotel’s restaurants or bars.
+You may not be hungry after the tasting tour but, if you are, you can always grab a bite (or more) and eat at one of the hotel’s restaurants or bars.
 And if you didn’t get a chance the previous night, consider a massage, hammam or a soak in the hot tub.

 Overnight at Hotel Sahrai or similar in Fes.